-- Cyclopharm has a 15 month multi-option facility (MOF) provided by the National Australia Bank for \$5.1 million which expires in March 2011.
-At balance date \$5.1 million had been drawn down against this facility. - (ii) Cyclopharm has an amortising bank bill facility provided by the National Australia Bank of \$1.35 million.
+- (i) Cyclopharm has a 15 month multi-option facility (MOF) provided by the National Australia Bank for \$5.1 million which has been renewed until 31 May 2011 at which time the facility will be reviewed for extension until February 2012.
+At balance date \$5.1 million had been drawn down against this facility. - (ii) Cyclopharm has an amortising bank bill facility provided by the National Australia Bank of \$975,900.
 At balance date \$975,900 was drawn down against this facility.
 Repayments under the amortising facility commenced in July 2010 and the entirety of the facility must be repaid by 31 July 2011.